{

 All the code here will work in Dart and Flutter.

-Dart List Objects Sort in naturally or reverses the order
+Dart List Objects Sort naturally or reverse the order

 In this sort list class objects based on number properties in a Natural Order(Ascending order) and Reverse Order(Descending order)